YapengTian/Single-Image-Super-Resolution/README.md

 # Single-Image-Super-Resolution
-A list of resources for example-based single image super-resolution, inspired by [Awesome-deep-vision] (https://github.com/kjw0612/awesome-deep-vision).
+A list of resources for example-based single image super-resolution, inspired by [Awesome-deep-vision] (https://github.com/kjw0612/awesome-deep-vision) and [Awesome Computer Vision] (https://github.com/jbhuang0604/awesome-computer-vision) .

 By Yapeng Tian (if you have any suggestions, please contact me!
 Email: typ14@mails.tsinghua.edu.cn).